aletheon/eleutherios-website/README.md

 # Eleutherios

 Eleutherios (https://eleutherios.org.nz) is a self-sustainable, human community living on earth.
-It operates as a two-way communications network that enables service providers (people or business) to cooperate or serve one another online.
+It does this by operating as a two-way communications network to enable service providers (people or business) to cooperate or serve one another online.

 ![1b](./src/assets/1b.png)